uiowa/uiowa/README.md

     ```
     $ composer install
     ```
-6. Create all `sites/*/settings/local.settings.php` files.
+6. Initialize `docroot/sites/*/settings/local.settings.php` files.
     ```
     blt blt:init:settings
     ```
-7. Configure each `sites/*/settings/local.settings.php` file to connect to the appropriate MySQL database.
-You'll need to use the user/password you set during step 3.
-The host should be `localhost`.
-8. If the databases do not exist, use `drush sql:create` to create them.
-For example:
+    This will only create settings file if they do not already exist.
+You can remove them all by running `rm -f docroot/sites/*/settings/local.settings.php`, if desired.
+7. Sync all multisites.
     ```
-    drush -l mysite sql:create
-    ```
-9. Sync all multisites.
-    ```
     blt drupal:sync:all-sites
     ```
+    Multisite databases will be created if they do not exist already.
-10. Start the built-in PHP server.
+8. Start the built-in PHP server.
     ```
     $ drush -l mysite rs --dns
     ```